looqbox/looqbox-frontend-challenge/README.md

 ## Challenge
 In this challenge you will need to build a **S**ingle **P**age **A**pplication using ReactJS and a provided api

-We will not use anything from your project and you are free to use it in your portfolio
+We will not use anything from your project other than evaluate your skills and you are free to use it in your portfolio

 ## Stack
 We use: